 During the year, the Board comprised 10 experienced and credible members.
-In line with Bursa Malaysia Securities Berhad's Main Market Listing Requirements, the Board has five Independent Non-Executive Directors ("INED"), three Non-Independent Non-Executive Directors ("NINED"), one Senior Independent Non-Executive Director and Group Managing Director.
+In line with Bursa Malaysia Securities Berhad's Main Market Listing Requirements, the Board has five Independent Non-Executive Directors ("INED"), three Non-Independent Non-Executive Directors ("NINED"), one Senior Independent Non-Executive Director and Group Managing Director\.
 As at 31 December 2021, RHB Bank Berhad has three women Directors serving on the Board, accounting for 30% women's representation in the boardroom, as aligned with our target and the Boardroom Diversity Policy.

-Dato' Khairussaleh Ramli has resigned as Group Managing Director/Chief Executive Officer of RHB Banking Group, effective 25 March 2022.
+\ Dato' Khairussaleh Ramli has resigned as Group Managing Director/Chief Executive Officer of RHB Banking Group, effective 25 March 2022.

-nd Roles and Responsibilities, please refer to the Our Governance section in the Integrated Report 2021 and Corporate Governance Report 2021.
+For further details on RHB Bank Berhad's Board, including Board Activities, Board Effectiveness Evaluation and Roles and Responsibilities, please refer to the Our Governance section in the Integrated Report 2021 and Corporate Governance Report 2021.